Miteshmodi003/Weather-Report/README.md

 * Temperature
 * Humidity
 * Relevant class concepts from the week: Server-Side APIs, AJAX calls, JSON object format
-# 06 Server-Side APIs: Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.

 ## User Story